ivanpaulovich/paulovich.net/_posts/2019-09-07-designing-testing-input-validation-in-dotnet-core-the-clean-architecture-way.md

     if (string.IsNullOrWhiteSpace(name))
         throw new NameShouldNotBeEmptyException("The 'name' field is required");

     if (value < 0)
             throw new AmountShouldBePositiveException("The 'Amount' should be positive.");

     //
-    // do the use case logic
+    // other logic implementation omitted
     //
 }